 What is 4G mobile broadband?

 4G mobile broadband is mobile broadband that is powered by 4G signals, either through a:

 What are the advantages/disadvantages of mobile broadband?

 However, speeds and data allowances will generally be considerably lower with mobile plans, compared to fixed broadband.

-This means that you’ll need to keep an eye on data allowances if you opt for a mobile broadband plan, as these can be quite low, and you will usually be charged for going above the limit.
+Always check the data allowance is high enough for your needs if you opt for a mobile broadband plan, as it may be quite low, and you’ll usually be charged for going above the limit.

 What are mobile broadband speeds like?

-The speed you get with mobile broadband will depend on your provider and the strength of your signal.
+The speed you get with mobile broadband depends on your provider and the strength of your signal.